 (prettylasers.com) PrettyLasers’s vascular lesions treatments offer effective, non-invasive solutions that close these veins and reduce or eliminate their appearance.
 The treatment utilizes a IPL or precise laser wavelengths (980nm) that target only the malformed blood vessel beneath the skin and stop the blood supply to it.

-The ultimate goal of laser treatment of vascular lesions is selective destruction of abnormal vessels by heating of the vessel wall through the absorption of light by hemoglobin.
-The wavelength chosen should be selectively absorbed by hemoglobin, and the pulse length should be short enough to confine heat to the blood vessels to prevent unwanted damage to adjacent tissue.
+The ultimate goal of laser treatment of vascular lesions is the selective destruction of abnormal vessels by heating the vessel wall through the absorption of light by hemoglobin.
+The wavelength chosen should be selectively absorbed by hemoglobin, and the pulse length should be short enough to confine the heat to the blood vessels to prevent unwanted damage to adjacent tissue.

 The result is smooth, spotless, clear skin and renewed confidence.
-The treatments are safe and effective for all skin types and provide reliable, long term results.
+The treatments are safe and effective for all skin types and provide reliable, long-term results.
 Therefore, IPL or Laser is the best treatment for varicose and spider veins.

 Why Choose Laser/Light Therapy For Spider Veins?